messplay/AltiumBridgge/README.md

-A library for altium with a bridge open brdige , also usefull for solidworks pcb
+A library for altium with open solder bridge , also usefull for solidworks pcb